kevinchangjk/birthdays/README.md

 ## TODO

-1. Create the data structure to store the names and birthdays
+1. Add the sorting functionality to the database

-    - Also store your own birthdays into it, make sure to .gitignore it

 2. Create the querying function
 3. Create bash script for terminal
+4. Add your own birthdays to it